chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 * * *
 - Where is that kid?
 He's gonna pay for every cent of fixing my roof!
 - Hey!
 That's the place!
-- This is the famous bread barber shop right?
+- This is the famous Bread Barbershop right?
 - Are you the owner?
 - The flying billboard idea was super cool.
-- Yeah now you do our hair.
+- Yeah, now you do our hair.
 * * *
 - I'm so sorry Master Bread.
 I know I messed up, but I'll pay for your roof and stuff.
-- Well, so glad you're back in one piece.
-- That was the test, you passed it.
+- Wilk!
+So glad you're back in one piece.
+That was the test, you passed it.
 You can start to work here right away.
 - I ... really?
 - I'll do whatever you ask of me.
 I'll work so hard, sir.
 - Okay, I'm sure you will.